LubeVPN/LubeVPN.github.io/aboutme.md

 ---
 layout: page
 title: About RUT
-subtitle: Anonymously Circumventive Surfing<br>匿名地繞越上網
+subtitle: Safer Browsing - Anonymity Circumvention<br>匿名地繞越上網
 ---

 - Rainbow Unicorn Team (RUT, the developers of LubeVPN).
-- Rainbow Unicorn Team (RUT) is a distributed workforce from Berlin, Frankfurt, Kyiv and Thailand.
+- Rainbow Unicorn Team (RUT) is a distributed workforce with members working from Berlin, Frankfurt, Kyiv and Thailand.
 - RUT members research and develop anonymously and collaboratively on ZeroNet.
 - Pygmy Marmoset (PM) is the sole representative for licensing LubeVPN commercially.